Virtual Networking Mode

 PropertyRequirementDescription

-Connectivity ModeRequiredSelect either Virtual Networking Mode, which lets users connect to the resource with a software-defined, IP-based network; or Loopback Mode, which allows users to connect to the resource using the local loopback adapter in their operating system
+Connectivity ModeRequiredSelect either Virtual Networking Mode, which lets users connect to the resource with a software-defined, IP-based network; or Loopback Mode, which allows users to connect to the resource using the local loopback adapter in their operating system; this field is shown if Virtual Networking Mode and/or multi-loopback mode is enabled for your organization

 Activities